Babies are typically inquisitive about the environment around them. Naturally, you may expect your child to become attached to their pacifier.

 It’s a Healthy Stimming Habit

-Stimming is a common signOpens in a new tab. of autism.
+Stimming is a common sign of autism.
 It is a compulsive habit that helps children with ASD calm themselves, release overwhelming emotions, or become comfortable in an unfamiliar situation.
 Stimming often takes shape in a repeated physical movement like flapping hands, rocking back and forth, jumping or twirling, and yes, chewing objects.

 By allowing your child to have their pacifier, you may be satisfying a very core need for a stim or self-stimulation.
 Instead of your child chewing on their sleeve, their hands, or any random object, a pacifier provides a mouth-safe toy that can fulfill this urge.